abarker/camel-snake-pep8/README.rst

 Be sure to include any subpackage modules, on the same line, if there are subpackages.

-This program can be used to refactor Python 2 or Python 3 code, but **it must be run with Python 2**.
-This is because as of Mar.
-2017 Python-Rope only supports Python 2; a Python 3 version is said to be in progress.

 The program can be stopped at any time with ``^C``.
 It is better to make all the changes in one run of the program, though, since the program collects all